 Dr. Guyenet is the author of The Hungry Brain: Outsmarting the Instincts that Make Us Overeat, and is in my opinion the foremost public expert on the neuroscience of overeating.

 The food reward hypothesis that Stephan and I discuss in this episode has implications far beyond what to eat and how to manage your weight.
 It also helps us understand some of the main mechanisms behind the mismatch between our modern lives and our evolved nature.

-If you understand how the food industry has hijacked our reward system for profit, you can begin to see how this basic principles applies to many aspects of modern life and is one of the many reasons we are suffering despite historically unmatched level of affluence.
+If you understand how the food industry has hijacked our reward system for profit, you can begin to see how this basic principle applies to many aspects of modern life and is one of the many reasons we are suffering despite historically unmatched levels of affluence.